-For each business combination, the Company measures the identifiable assets acquired and the liabilities assumed at their acquisition date fair values.
+For each business combination, the Company measures the identifiable assets acquired and the assumed liabilities at fair value at their acquisition date.
 The determination of fair value requires the Company to make assumptions, estimates and judgments regarding future events.
 The allocation process is inherently subjective and impacts the amounts assigned to individual identifiable assets and liabilities, including the recognition and measurement of any identified intangible assets and the final determination of the amount of goodwill or gain on acquisition.
 The inputs to the exercise of judgments include legal, contractual, business and economic factors.
 As a result, the purchase price allocation impacts the Company's reported assets and liabilities and future net earnings and impairment tests.